Low (David Bowie album): Songs

 Low features Bowie's first explorations of electronic and ambient music.
 Ultimate Classic Rock and Consequence of Sound retrospectively categorised Low as art rock and experimental rock, respectively.
 Along with its successor "Heroes", the songs on Low emphasise tone and atmosphere, rather than guitar-based rock.
 German bands like Tangerine Dream, Neu! and Kraftwerk influenced the music.
 Seabrook considers Neu! the biggest influence on Bowie's new musical direction; he explained that their 1975 album Neu!
 '75 is, like Low and "Heroes", characterised by a song/instrumental split and contains a song titled "Hero".
 Ron Hart of The Observer recognised Kraftwerk's Radio-Activity (1975) as an influence, noting that album's harmony of "experimentalism and repetition" as providing the template for Low.

 Side one consists primarily of short, direct avant-pop song-fragments; side two comprises longer, mostly instrumental tracks.
 In 1977, Bowie said side one was about himself and his "prevailing moods" at the time and side two is about his musical observations of living in Berlin.
 Musically, one reviewer characterised side one as a direct extension of Young Americans and Station to Station.
 Regarding the song/instrumental split, Visconti said: "We felt that getting six or seven songs with Bowie singing, with choruses and verses, still make for a good album ... then making the second side instrumental gave a perfect yin-yang balance."
-Biographer Chris O'Leary writes that the instrumental pieces share the theme of "a tour of an imaginary Eastern Europe by the isolate, paranoiac character of Low's manic side".
+The biographer Chris O'Leary writes that the instrumental pieces share the theme of "a tour of an imaginary Eastern Europe by the isolate, paranoiac character of Low's manic side".
 Some tracks, including "Speed of Life" and "A New Career in a New Town", were originally going to have lyrics, but Bowie could not come up with suitable words and left them as instrumentals.
-The instrumentals feature contributions from Eno, who used his portable EMS AKS synthesiser.
+The instrumentals feature Eno's portable EMS AKS synthesiser.
 Visconti recalled, "It had no keyboard, just a joystick, and he came up with wonderful sounds you can hear all over the album that weren't produced by conventional instruments."